Union Minister Rajyavardhan Rathore issues fitness challenge to Virat Kohli, Saina Nehwal; watch video

 — Rajyavardhan Rathore (@Ra_THORe) 22 May 2018

-In her response to the Union Minister, Nehwal share a video of herself doing a physical routine.
+In her response to the Union Minister, Nehwal shared a video of herself doing a physical routine.
 She also went on to thank Rathore and further challenged her badminton rival PV Sindhu and Indian cricketer Gautam Gambhir.

 Thank u so much @Ra_THORe sir for challenging me 😁..#HumFitTohIndiaFit 🇮🇳🏆